deepakkarki/canned-news/readme.md

 # Feedbin Mailer

-This project emails you a summary of new activity in your Feedbin account every day.
+This project allows you to create a newsletter from new activity in your Feedbin account.
 Here's [an example of an email sent by this project](http://www.blogstomail.com/emails/example.html).

+## Why?

-I like Feedbin, but I also like getting a daily email summary of my news.
+I like [Feedbin](https://feedbin.com/), but I also like getting a daily email summary of my news and blogs.
 I looked around a bit and didn't find a solution that would send me the latest posts from each of my tags every day, so I set this project up.

-## Notes
+## Requirements

-- You'll need to be running NodeJS 6+ and Docker for this to work.
-- You'll also need a Feedbin, Sendgrid, and Amazon AWS account.
+- Docker
+- Feedbin
+- Sendgrid
+- Amazon S3
-- If you want to use my deployment scripts, you'll also need to use Hyper.sh and Codeship.
+- If you want to use the included deployment scripts, you'll also need to use Hyper.sh and Codeship.
 You can definitely modify it to suit your own needs though.

-- I'm building this to scratch my own itch, but if you have a feature request make a PR and I'll check it out.
+## Architecture

+This project includes two small Node applications:

+- `/collector`
+- `/mailer`
+- `/migrations` not working yet

 ## Local Setup

 - Clone this repository.
 - Copy the `.env.example` file to `.env` and add your configuration info.
 - Build the Dockerfile: `npm run -s app:local:build`.